QIoT-fr-FR-utf8/qiot-acb.github.io/docs/edge-service.md

 ```
 ### Scheduling

 The scheduling is done by **TelemetryService**.
 We get data from Sensor Service and put it on DataHub.
+We choose to use the Flowable object to create our stream between our qiot edge services and the DataHub.
+This object associated with our MQTT parameter set in our resource files allow us to send a String that contains our air quality information.

 ``` java
 public class TelemetryService {